Chocolate Chip Pancakes

 Cast iron is a viable option too, but you will want to move the pan around frequently to minimize the effects of a center hot spot.

-Pre-warm the skillet prior to starting your first batch for about 5 minutes.
+Pre-warm the skillet prior to starting your first batch.
 Aim for medium-low heat.

 Pancakes in a skillet on a camp stove.
 To the side there is an enamel plate with cooked pancakes.